HadiElnemr/UAVs-Task-Assignment-and-Path-Planning/README.md

 More information and visualisations [here](https://hadielnemr.github.io/projects/multi_uav_task_assignment_and_path_planning/).

-This project part of the **Metaheuristic Optimization Techniques for Multi-Cooperative Systems** course at the German University in Cairo, which is taught by Assist.
+This project was part of the **Metaheuristic Optimization Techniques for Multi-Cooperative Systems** course at the German University in Cairo, which is taught by Assist.
 Prof. Omar Shehata.

 This project was developed by:
 - Hadi Elnemr